Job, Internship, and Graduate Program Preparation

 - Follow up after your interviews with a hand-written thank you note or email.

-- Create a list of pros and cons to determine if the internship is a good fit for your career goals.
+- Create a list of pros and cons to determine if the internship, job, or graduate program is a good fit for your career goals.

 - If completing the internship for credit, talk to your faculty sponsor to ensure it meets requirements.

-- Consider whether the opportunity is financially feasible, especially if the internship is unpaid.
+- Consider whether the opportunity is financially feasible, especially if considering an unpaid internship.

 - Complete the necessary internship application in the InAct portal if doing a for-credit internship or if you'd like to receive InAct transcription for your internship.

-- Contact your site supervisor and discuss mutual expectations, your projects, start and end dates, working hours, dress code, parking, and any other information that may be helpful.
+- Contact your site supervisor and discuss mutual expectations, your projects, start date (and end date for an internship), working hours, dress code, parking, and any other information that may be helpful.

-- Be professional by reporting to work on time, completing assignments accurately and on schedule, maintaining a positive attitude, keeping conversations professional and respecting the dress code.
+- Be professional by reporting to work or class on time, completing assignments accurately and on schedule, maintaining a positive attitude, keeping conversations professional, and respecting the dress code.

 - Visit other departments to get a clear picture of the entire company and how your work affects other areas of the company.

-- Keep an internship journal to help you remember your experiences for future application materials and interview responses.
+- Keep a journal to help you remember your experiences for future application materials and interview responses.

 - Start a portfolio of your completed projects if applicable.